 Arbiter

-In this next example, we will demonstrate a more interesting use of if statements.
+In this next example, we will demonstrate a more interesting use of when expressions.
 We will also see the pattern for resetting a register.

 Arbiter is a circuit which allows two clients to ask for access to a device, but only grants access to one of them at a time.